 Externally supplied cross compilers:

-- Ubuntu users can simply install the gcc-arm-linux-gnueabi and libc6-dev-armel-cross packages
+- Ubuntu users can simply install ARM compilers with the crossbuild-essential-armhf and libc6-dev-armhf-armel-cross packages for 32-bit ARM and crossbuild-essential-arm64 and libc6-dev-arm64-cross for 64-bit ARM.

 - MIPS cross compilers from CodeSourcery